CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ```
 # [ ] _*+DB*_ In the resource database, change the resource status from upcoming to published
-# [ ] _*+META*_ Update the META-SHARE record: (update and) add the location PID and add the Availability start date (under Distribution)
+# [ ] _*+META*_ Update the COMEDI record: (update and) add the location PID and add the Availability start date (under Distribution)
 # [ ] _*?PORTAL*_ If applicable, add the new resource version to the license page of the previous versions [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/]
-# [ ] _*?META*_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
+# [ ] _*?META*_ Update the COMEDI record: add relations to previous or parallel versions/variants of the corpus
-# [ ] _*+PORTAL*_ Create or update the resource group page, and make sure the META-SHARE record also contains a link to the resource group page
+# [ ] _*+PORTAL*_ Create or update the resource group page, and make sure the COMEDI record also contains a link to the resource group page
 # [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
-Make sure the META-SHARE record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the META-SHARE description).
+Make sure the COMEDI record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the COMEDI description).
 # [ ] _*+PORTAL*_ Publish news about the new corpus on the Portal
 # [ ] _*?SUPPORT*_ Inform the depositor/rightholder about the publication
 \\